-Voice Text
+Text

-"Place hands" Place Hands
+Place Hands

 Purpose: This reminds the user of the correct placement of hands for CPR.

-"Press" Press
+Press

-"Compress Chest" Compress Chest
+Compress Chest

 Purpose: This reminds the user to perform CPR compressions.

-"Tilt head back" Tilt Head Back
+Tilt Head Back

-"Pinch nose" Pinch Nose
+Pinch Nose

-"Give rescue breaths" Give "x" Breaths
+Give "x" Breaths

 Purpose: This guides the user to prepare the patient for rescue breaths and to give breaths.

-"Breathe" Breathe
+Breathe

 Purpose: This instructs the user to give rescue breaths.
-Each time the instruction is given, the user should give the

-patient a rescue breath.
+Each time the instruction is given, the user should give the patient a rescue breath.